1. Fit and Proper Fellow Policy

 This Policy complements the Readmission Policy by providing objective criteria against which members may be assessed under Part 4.1 to assist in ensuring the quality and calibre of RACGP members and general practitioners remain high.

-This Policy outlines the considerations against which members should be assessed in connection with Council action under clause 27 of the Constitution.
+This Policy outlines the considerations against which members should be assessed in connection with the RACGP Boards action under clause 27 of the Constitution.

 This Policy applies to practitioners who are: